zhangcathleen/cs50_project1/README.md

 5. Book Information Page
    books(isbn)
-   Lists all of the information for a specific book
+   Lists all of the information for a specific book:

+   - Title
+   - Author
+   - Published Date
+   - Goodreads Rating
+   - Number of Rating on Goodreads
+   - Average Rating on Potato Books
+   - Reviews by user on Potato Books
+     - Name
+     - Rating
+     - Review
+   - Button to review book

 6. Book Review Page
    form(\*args)